This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 We wish you lots of fun and good luck with your first Free Form Geode!
 Most importantly, have FUN!
 Happy Geoding!

 A detailed list of supplies, a tutorial for your first steps in resin art technique and a tutorial for resin paintings with textures can be found in separate articles.
+If you like to work with wood, you’ll find a tutorial about Epoxy resin for wood and about creating an epoxy resin river table.

 FlatLand Artistry is the mother-daughter duo of Christi and Madison.
 Their passion for resin geode art comes from their love of nature and the outdoors.
 Christi once owned her own faux painting business during its craze and incorporates that knowledge into her art today.
 Madison is a certified welder and is in the process of designing steel sculpture stands for the display of their geode art.
-Madison is currently expecting her first child and will soon be moving to Texarkana with her new baby, husband and 3 step-children.
-Christi is happily married and has two other children and a step-son.
-Artists who have had a huge hand at inspiring FlatLand are Mitch Gobel, Crystal Ma, Liza Vaughn, and Karen Cain.
+Madison is currently expecting her first child and will soon be moving to Texarkana with her new baby, husband, and 3 step-children.
+Christi is happily married and has two other children and a stepson.
+Artists who have had a huge hand in inspiring FlatLand are Mitch Gobel, Crystal Ma, Liza Vaughn, and Karen Cain.
 FlatLand Artistry is currently open for commissions and their art is for sale.